 The Lief App allows you to visualize the state of your body over time.
-On the top of the Lief app’s landing page, a scrollable timeline that displays colored and patterned bars, each representing 5-minutes of your data.
+On the top of the Lief app’s landing page, a scrollable timeline displays colored and patterned bars, each representing 5-minutes of your data.
 The data can tell a story about your day.
 Note: the following timeline's annotations are for illustrative purposes only, your data will be unique to you.

-The 5 colors represent your 5 personalized physiological stress "zones."
+The 5 color gradients represent your 5 personalized physiological stress "zones."
 The color zones/bars help you interpret whether your HRV is relatively lower or higher.
-You have access to real time feedback, as well as historical data through your HRV bar graph.
+You have access to real-time feedback, as well as historical data through your HRV bar graph.
 Lief learns more about you the more you wear it, so these zones become more accurate for your body, specifically, over time.

-The previous timeline doesn't show any 5-minute periods where my body experienced significant psycho-physiological stress.
-There are a couple yellow and red bars which indicate stress, but these also have the cross-hatched pattern, which means I was also active at that time.
-During activity and exercise, our body naturally switches from parasympathetic into sympathetic nervous system dominance.
-Our heart rate will increase, and the heart rate variability will decrease.
-However, some days introduce noticeably more stress than normal.
-All we are doing physically is sitting down, but our mind may be pre-occupied by thoughts and worries, and we stop paying attention to our body and breath.
+Some days introduce noticeably more stress than normal.
+We may spend our days physically sitting down, but our mind may be preoccupied by thoughts and worries, and we stop paying attention to our body and breath.
 Here is an example of a day's data that indicates it's probably time to treat yourself to some rest and relaxation:

-The story Lief tells can at times be reinforcing to what we already know about our subjective experience, and other times comes as a surprise because we never would have noticed an interesting body state without Lief at our side.
+The story Lief tells us can reinforce to what we already know about our subjective experience.
+Other times, it may come as a surprise because we would never have noticed an interesting body state without Lief at our side.
 What story does Lief tell about you today?